SummittDweller/stc-rec.tamatoledo.org/content/event/2020/march28.md

 draft: false
 ---

-A downloadable registration form can be found at https://stc-rec.tamatoledo.org/registration/ .
+A downloadable registration form can be found at {{< button "Registration page" "/registration/" >}}.